paranoiq/Jack/readme.md

 *$priority* is an integer between 0 and 2^32. the lower the priority is the sooner the job will be assigned. priority under 1024 means "urgent"

-*$timeToRun* represents maximal time a job can be assigned. after this time the worker is considered to be stuck and job is returned to queue. this can be prevented by "touching" the job
+*$timeToRun* represents maximal time a job can be assigned. after this time the worker is considered to be stuck and job is returned to queue. worker can prevent this by "touching" the job periodically

-for information on *statistics* show the Beanstalk protocol documentation: https://github.com/kr/beanstalkd/blob/master/doc/protocol.txt

 for more information read the Jack source codes